OceanographyforEveryone/OpenCTD/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Back view of the same DIY pressure module.*

 Hookup wires for the pressure sensor should be about 5 cm longer than the length of pipe used for the housing.
 You may end up shortening these depending on your preference.
+The [MS5803_14_test](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/Support_Code/MS5803_14_test) code can be used to test the pressure sensor after assembly.

 #### 5.3 Temperature Sensors